Horn Island, Queensland: Geography

 The island is 53 km2 in area.

-Horn Island is the site of Horn Island Airport, which also serves Thursday Island.
-Therefore, it is a gateway for travellers to the mainland and outer islands.
+Horn Island is the site of Horn Island Airport, also known as Ngurapai International Airport.
+It is the aerial gateway for travellers to/from the mainland and the islands of the Torres Strait.

 The present-day population consists of islanders drawn from all islands of the Torres Strait, as well as non-islanders.
 Residents travel daily by ferry across the Ellis Channel to Thursday Island for work and school.

 Shire of Torres is the local government authority, providing the island community's municipal services.